prolic/fpp/README.md

 # FPP

-## Functional PHP Preprocessor
+## Functional PHP Preprocessor - Immutable data type generator

-### In development - API will change !!!

 ### What it this?

-This library can generate php code based on fpp definitions, the syntax is inspired by Haskell.
+This library can generate immutable data types based on fpp definitions, the syntax is inspired by Haskell.

 ### So what really is it?